 We view active dialogue with our employees as essential to maintaining our unique culture.
-Since 2017, we have conducted various employee surveys to formally gather systematic feedback.
-Participation has been high with greater than 75% of employees responding each year.
-The consistently positive themes include a strong belief in our commitment to doing the right thing for both our clients and our Company, a belief that PJT Partners has a differentiated culture, a commitment to excellence and a strong sense of respect among colleagues.
-In addition, we host regular Company-wide town halls to connect employees with our management team and business leaders.
+Since 2017, we have conducted firmwide, anonymous employee surveys to formally solicit feedback from our teams regarding their on-the-job experiences, priorities and recommendations for improvement.
+Participation has been consistently high with response rates averaging 76%.
+The recurring positive themes of these employee surveys include a strong belief in our commitment to doing the right thing for both our clients and our Company, a belief that PJT Partners has a differentiated culture, a commitment to excellence and a strong sense of respect among colleagues.